skills-dev-2/resolve-merge-conflicts/.github/steps/1-step.md

 ### ⌨️ Activity: Create a pull request

-To quickly practice, we already created the above scenario for you by making a new branch `my-resume` then modifying `resume.md` on both branches, will will cause a conflict.
+To quickly practice, we already created the above scenario for you by making a new branch `my-resume` then modifying `resume.md` on both branches, which will will cause a conflict.
 Let's practice with it!

 1. Open this repo in a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.

-1. In the top navigation, select the **Pull Requests** tab.
+1. In the top navigation, select the **Pull requests** tab.

 1. Click the **New pull request** button and use the following settings: